catppuccin/dopamine/README.md

 4. Click on "Settings".
 5. Click on "Add more themes".
 6. Your file manager will open the themes folder.
 Move your downloaded file to this folder.
+7. If you are using Latte, enable "Use light theme".
+Otherwise, leave it disabled.
+    - All Latte themes come with Mocha as the dark mode and all other themes come with Latte as the light mode.
+These will mostly work but the accent color will not change.

 ## 💝 Thanks to